drhsqlite/fossil-mirror/www/tls-nginx.md

 Then try to pull that file over HTTP — not HTTPS! — as `http://example.com/.well-known/acme-challenge/test`.
-I’ve found that using Firefox and Safari is better for this sort of thing than Chrome, because Chrome is more aggressive about automatically forwarding URLs to HTTPS even if you requested “`http`”.
+I’ve found that using Firefox or Safari is better for this sort of thing than Chrome, because Chrome is more aggressive about automatically forwarding URLs to HTTPS even if you requested “`http`”.